Fire Island Art Residency

-Fire Island Art Residency (FIAR) is a New York organization founded in 2011 as the first residency to provide resources to emerging lesbian, gay, bisexual, transgender, and queer-identifying artists and poets.
+Fire Island Art Residency (FIAR) is a New York-based organization founded in 2011 as the first residency to provide resources to emerging LGBTQ-identifying artists and poets.
 FIAR provides free live/work space to visual artists who create, socialize, and immerse themselves in the Fire Island community for four weeks during the summer.
-They are visited by renowned artists and scholars, who interact with residents through studio visits, dinners, and discussions, providing support and feedback.
+They are visited by renowned artists and scholars who interact with residents through studio visits, dinners, and discussions, providing support and feedback.

 Description

 Founded in 2011, the Residency is located in the small town of Cherry Grove on Fire Island.

 In 2015, the residencies house burned down as well as several other buildings, including the historic Ice Palace nightclub.

 The residency often has lectures and artist presentations at the Cherry Grove Community House, a landmarked building that in 1948 became the first theater continually producing work for gay, lesbian, transgender, and queer audiences, according to art historian and curator Alex Fialho.

-In 2020, poet and writer April Freely, previously the program coordinator at the non-profit arts organization Vermont Studio Center, succeed cofounder Chris Bogia as the Residency's executive director.
+In 2020, poet and writer April Freely, previously the program coordinator at the non-profit arts organization Vermont Studio Center, succeeded cofounder Chris Bogia as the Residency's executive director.